tonyskidmore/titanic-ml-model/README.md

 The training and test data is not included, as you will need to get that from [Kaggle](https://www.kaggle.com/c/titanic/data).

-The first submission I did had a zero score, which didn't seem right because if the model was rubbish the law of averages should suggest some kind of result above zero.
+The first submission I did had a zero score, which didn't seem right because even if the model was rubbish the law of averages should suggest some kind of result above zero.
 This is the reason for the __how do i convert the survived column to an integer?__ prompt.